zhe-student-tafesa/KCP_Privacy_Policy/privacy-policy.md

 (ii)	the personal information you voluntarily provide with your informed consent;
 (iii)	personal information about you from other sources, such as a complaint made about you from a fellow user; and (iv)	“cookie” based information that makes your use of our Website easier by recording your preferences so that when you return to our Website the “cookie” re-loads that information into your web browser.
-5.3	Why do we use “cookies” and other web use tracking technologies?
+5.3	Why do we use “cookies” and other tracking technologies?
-(a)	General information about visits to our Website is collected by our computer servers through “cookies” (small files containing a unique identification (ID) number that our Website transfers to your computer’s hard drive through your Web browser to be stored in the cache of your computer).
+(a)	General information about visits to our Website is collected by our computer servers through “cookies” (small files containing a unique identification (ID) number that our Website transfers to your computer’s hard drive through your Web browser to be stored in the cache of your computer) and other tracking technologies.
 (b)	The “cookies” that are shared with your computer can’t be used to discover any personal information such as your name, address or email address.
-The anonymous non-personal information that we collect and analyse via “cookies” is not personal information as described in the Privacy Act.
+The anonymous non-personal information that we collect and analyse via “cookies” and other tracking technologies is not personal information as described in the Privacy Act.
 (c)	We collect information using “cookies” and other tracking technologies for the following reasons:
-(i)	to help us monitor the performance of our Website so that we can improve the operation of the Website and the Goods and Services we provide;
+(i)	to help us monitor the performance of our Website so that we can improve the operation of the Website, any KIDS CONNECTING PARENTS social media site and/or the KIDS CONNECTING PARENTS application, and the Goods and Services we provide;
-(ii)	to recognise your computer when you next visit our Website to provide personalised services to each user of our Website to make their navigation through our Website easier and more rewarding to the user; and
+(ii)	to recognise your computer or other device when you next visit our Website, any KIDS CONNECTING PARENTS social media site and/or the KIDS CONNECTING PARENTS application, or otherwise utilize our Goods and Services, to provide a personalized and more rewarding experience; and
-(iii)	to log the internet protocol address (IP address) of visitors to our Website so that we can work out the countries in which the computers are located.
+(iii)	to log the internet protocol address (IP address) of visitors to our Website, any KIDS CONNECTING PARENTS social media site and/or the KIDS CONNECTING PARENTS application, so that we can work out the geographic locations of the computers or devices; and
+(iv)	to improve marketing and advertising of the KIDS CONNECTING PARENTS application, our company, and our Goods and Services.
 (d)	If you are unhappy about having “cookies” sent to you, you can set your browser to refuse cookies or choose to have your computer warn you each time a cookie is being sent.
 However, if you turn your cookies off, our Website or some of our services may not function properly.
 5.4	How do we store your information?
 (a)	We use different technologies and procedures to help protect personal information from unauthorised access, loss, alternation, disclosure or use.
 Some of the safeguards we use are physical access controls, anti-virus software and access authorisation controls to where your personal information is held.
 Our commitment to data security means: